QUESTION: Did the enemies of Jesus steal His body from the tomb?

 ANSWER: No, the enemies did not steal the body of Jesus from the tomb.
 If the enemies of Jesus wanted to shut down Jesus and His followers, then why would they attempt to give any validity to Him by making it look like He was resurrected?
 This doesn’t make any sense whatsoever.

-If indeed the enemies stole the body, then they would have immediately stopped Christianity in its tracks on the Day of Pentecost, when Christianity began.
-Jesus was publicly executed in Jerusalem, yet 50 days later, Christianity started in Jerusalem claiming that Jesus had been resurrected (Acts 2).
+If indeed the enemies stole the body, then they would have immediately stopped Christianity in its tracks on the Day of Pentecost in Acts 2 when Christianity began.
+Jesus was publicly executed in Jerusalem; yet, 50 days later Christianity started in Jerusalem claiming that Jesus had been resurrected.

 Instead, they maintained the position that it was really the disciples who took the body.
 They never produced the body.
 What did they have to gain by concealing the most powerful evidence conceivable against the resurrection?
 Imagine how devastating it would have been for the disciples had the Jews paraded Jesus’ rotting corpse before the many thousands on Pentecost.
-Such an act would have strangled the infant church in its crib.
 No, the enemies of Jesus did not steal His body.
+Jesus was resurrected.

 – Kevin Pendergrass

 For any questions or to be added to the newsletter list, please send an e-mail to firstname.lastname@example.org.